 Performance as therapy and the cycles of theatrical energy await us on the other side.
 While we revel in the shadow, doing our own personal transformations, we do not have to do it alone.
 Isolation has given way to confirm that humanity carries on through the darkest of days to the still morning of tomorrow.

-“Yes, I am a dancer but I would be a dancer in a vacuum if I didn’t have musicians, an audience, stage, studios.
-You know, my artistic and diversity are very routinely interconnected emotionally, physically, and spatially.” – Shiwali Tenner (she/her)
+“Yes, I am a dancer but I can not be a dancer in a vacuum.
+If I didn’t have musicians, an audience, a stage or a floor to dance on, I could still dance but the true magic that this symbiotic relationship creates will be missing.
+An artist and its surroundings and community is routinely interconnected emotionally, physically, and spatially.” – Shiwali Tenner (she/her)

 “Nothing exists in a vacuum therefore everything is interdependent.
 It is the essence of everything.
 We are essentially interdependent as creatures here on Earth.
 The more we recognize it, the more we can all move forward in harmony and understanding that whatever we do affects everything else.
 A balanced world would be one where we listen to the rhythms, the natural rhythms within ourselves and within nature, rather than what we’re taught with culture.” – Gaea Lady (she/her)